-The best laid plans only stick if everyone adopts the new way of working.
-Creating a cross-department steering team is a good way to go, especially one with an executive level member that can influence company-wide adoption.
+The best-laid plans only stick if everyone adopts the new way of working.
+Creating a cross-department steering team is a good way to go, especially one with an executive-level member that can influence company-wide adoption.

-Once you’ve decided the priorities, it’s time to start connecting your experience.
+Once you’ve decided on the priorities, it’s time to start connecting your experience.
 This is where an open Digital Experience Platform (DXP) comes into play.

 Using an open DXP lets you integrate your preferred blend of core tools and aggregate the content and data from these tools to inform both the internal and external experience.